Kurochen/kurochen/README.md

 # Hello there!

 I'm Alexandr.
-Fullstack developer from Novosibirsk.
-Programming for the main work - architecture.
-And hobbies.
+JS developer from Novosibirsk.

 ### Langauges